United States Residency and Adjustment of Status

 Who has conditional residency status?

 USCIS will require evidence of the relationship during those 24 months; therefore, couples must have good record keeping for USCIS to review at the time of the removal of conditions.
-It is note that USCIS may investigate or even visit the couple in their home unannounced during this period.
+Note that USCIS may investigate or even visit the couple in their home unannounced during this period.

 Adjustment not by marriage